AtakanG7/AtakanG7/README.md

 <!-- JOKE-START -->
 - ## **10 min/joke:**

-How do the trees get on the internet?
+Why didn’t the orange win the race?

-They log on.
+It ran out of juice.
 <!-- JOKE-END -->